Late fees are standard business practice, but the amount you can legally charge depends heavily on where your client is located.

 Most MSPs avoid them because they feel awkward.
 Bringing up consequences before there’s a problem can feel like you’re assuming the worst about a client relationship.

-But skipping the conversation usually creates a different problem: clients who pay late face no real consequence, the pattern repeats, and your team keeps absorbing the cash flow and follow-up burden.
+But skipping them usually creates a different problem: clients who pay late face no real consequence, the pattern repeats, and your team keeps absorbing the cash flow and follow-up burden.

 This guide covers: